Bird Identifier

 Nesting and breeding

-They nest colonially, often on reedbeds, small islands, or floating platforms within large wetlands, building a substantial mound nest of vegetation.
-Typically two to three eggs are laid, and breeding success is closely tied to stable water levels and freedom from disturbance.
+They nest in colonies on reedbeds, small islands, or floating platforms within large wetlands, building bulky nests of reeds and sticks.
+Typically two eggs are laid, and successful breeding is closely tied to stable water levels and protection from disturbance.

 Frequently asked questions